BeatrizVenceslau/MastersDegree-Projects/README.md

 # MatersDegree-Projects
-Here I have all the projects I developed while studing for my master's degree at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/)
+Here I have all the coding projects I developed while studing for my master's degree at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/)

 They are organized in folders by course